timbersaw-jugg/Indoor_localization/README.md

 A machine learning service for indoor localization using ensemble models deployed with BentoML.

+This repository accompanies the research paper
+**“Indoor Localization: RSSI and Deep Learning Based Approach”**
+conducted at **Visvesvaraya National Institute of Technology (VNIT)**.

 ## Overview

 This project implements an indoor localization system that uses sensor data to predict indoor locations.
 The system uses an ensemble of machine learning models for improved accuracy and is deployed as a REST API using BentoML.